Purpose and Integrity for Sustainable Success in Turbulent Times

 The Art of Leadership: What is Enough?

 What is leadership?
 Why is this important?
 How do you lead successfully?
 The Art of Leadership provides timeless answers to these eternal questions.
-It is a modern reading of Lao Tzu’s Tao Te Ching — a guide for leaders in ancient China.
-“Purpose is a surer path to productivity than pressure.
-Pressure keeps knocking you off the path.
-Purpose keeps bringing you back onto the path” Kent Beck “Invite over inflict.”
-Jonathan Smart (All Parts; Other reading and viewing formats).
+It is a modern reading of Lao Tzu’s Tao Te Ching — a guide for sustainable success in turbulent times.
+All Parts.
+Other reading and viewing formats.

 44. Knowing What is Enough

 Person or possessions: which is dearer?

 hoarding leads to heavy losses.

 Ames & Hall

 Wealth and reputation are familiar preoccupations, and are frequently sought at the expense of one’s own personal well-being.

 Satisfaction with what you have is neither the attainment of some subjective state of mind nor the acquisition of some objective standard of property, but rather an ongoing attunement of the relationships that locate one within one’s natural, social, and cultural environments.